Social dominance orientation: Biology and sexual differences

 cultures, age-groups, classes, religions and educational levels, with the difference generally being an average of half a point on the scale.
 Researchers argue for an 'invariance' in the difference between men and women's SDO; suggesting that even if all other factors were to be controlled for, the difference between men and women's SDO would still remain – this however in some cases has been challenged, although exceptions may be due to complex and highly dependent factors.

-From an evolutionary and biological perspective SDO facilitates men to be successful in their reproductive strategy through achieving social power and control over other males and becoming desired mating partners for the opposite sex.

 Males are observed to be more socially hierarchical, as indicated by speaking time, and yielding to interruptions.
 Males higher average SDO levels has been suggested as an explanation for gender differences in support for policies; males are more likely to support military force, defence spending and the death penalty and less likely to support social welfare or minimum wage legislation, while females are more likely to believe in the reverse.
 This is because males, due to being more likely to have higher SDO scores, are more likely to view inequalities as the natural result of competition and thus are more likely to have a negative view of policies designed to mitigate or dilute the effects of competition.

-Noting that males tend to have higher SDO scores than females, Sidanius and Pratto speculate that SDO may be influenced by hormones that differ between the sexes, namely androgens, primarily testosterone.
-Male levels of testosterone are much higher than those of females.

 Taking a socio-cultural perspective, it is argued that the gap between women and men in SDO is dependent upon societal norms prescribing different expectations for gender roles of men and women.Men are expected to be dominant and assertive, whereas women are supposed to be submissive and tender.

 Differences between male and female attributional cognitive complexity are suggested to contribute to the gender gap in SDO.
 Women have been found to be more attributionally complex compared to men; they use more contextual information and evaluate social information more precisely.
 It is proposed that lower social status prompts higher cognitive complexity in order to compensate for the lack of control in that social situation by processing it more attentively and evaluating it more in depth.
 The difference in cognitive complexity between high and low status individuals could contribute to the differences between male and female SDO.

 Some evidence suggests that both the dominance and anti-egalitarianism dimensions of SDO are determined by genetic, rather than environmental, factors.